Benymean/alfred-local-pi-llm/README.md

 ## Known Limits

-- Small local models are fast enough for a device demo, but they need careful routing and prompt shaping.
+- Small local models are fast enough for a demo, but they need careful routing and prompt shaping.
+- The current model is Qwen3 1.7B, a tiny instruction-tuned model better suited to simple kiosk-style interactions than a full companion AI.
+This project pushes it to the limits.
 - Alfred cannot verify live facts such as weather, current prices, breaking news, stock availability, or current leaders unless a live tool is added.
 - Voice quality depends on the microphone, speaker, and local audio device mapping.
-- Some answer-quality tuning is still ongoing, especially for natural social, audience, and reflective responses.
+- Some answer-quality tuning is still ongoing, especially for social responses.

 ## Roadmap

 Near-term work:

-- Continue improving social, audience, and demo responses without hardcoding benchmark answers.
+- Continue improving responses without hardcoding benchmark answers.
 - Add more blind eval prompt sets to avoid overfitting to known prompts.
 - Improve transcript inspection so real voice failures can be compared against typed evals.
-- Continue tuning the speed/depth tradeoff for Pi hardware.
 - Make audio device selection easier from the UI.
 - Package the launcher/runtime flow more cleanly for repeatable installs.
+Test stronger models once the Hailo Model Zoo expands its support for Hailo-optimized LLMs.

 ## License
 MIT.
 See `LICENSE`.